CESSProject/cess-proving-system/README.md

 - [**filecoin-proofs-api**](https://github.com/filecoin-project/rust-filecoin-proofs-api)

-The above referenced repository contains the consumer facing API and it provides a versioned wrapper around the `rust-fil-proofs` repository's internal APIs.
-End users should not be using the internal APIs of `rust-fil-proofs` directly, as they are subject to change outside of the formal API provided.
+The above referenced repository contains the consumer facing API and it provides a versioned wrapper around the `cess-proving-system` repository's internal APIs.
+End users should not be using the internal APIs of `cess-proving-system` directly, as they are subject to change outside of the formal API provided.

 To generate the API documentation locally, follow the instructions to generate documentation above.
 Then navigate to: